Technologicat/unpythonic/README.md

 The loop body takes three magic positional parameters.
 The first parameter ``loop`` works like in ``@looped``.
 The second parameter ``x`` is the current element.
 The third parameter ``acc`` is initialized to the value given to ``@looped_over``, and then updated at each iteration from the first positional parameter sent to ``return loop(...)``, if any positional parameters were sent.
 If not, ``acc`` is reset to its initial value.
 The return value of the loop is always the final value of ``acc``.

+Additional arguments can be sent to ``return loop(...)``.
+When the body is called, they are appended to the three implicit ones, and can be anything.
+Their initial values must be set as defaults in the formal parameter list of the body.

 Multiple input sequences work somewhat like in Python's ``for``, except any tuple unpacking must be performed inside the body:

 ```python